 I also did a few dip dyed in each color.
 Those took longer because I physically had to stand there and hold the onesies in the bucket.
 Was it worth it… yes!
 I love how the dip dyed ones turned out.
 I’m sure Jon could have figured out a contraption for me, but it wasn’t worth him spending any additional time on my project.

-After the onesies were all dyed it was time to make the cut-outs using the Iron-On Vinyl.
+After the onesies were dyed it was time to make the cut-outs using the Iron-On Vinyl.

-It is IMPERATIVE that you remember to click the “rotate” button before you go to cut your Iron-On Vinyl.
+It is IMPERATIVE that you remember to click the “MIRROR” button before you cut the Iron-On Vinyl.

 I decided to cut out the images and then let my guest “weed out” the negative parts.
 I felt that this was a fairly simple task for them to do.
 Everyone did a great job.
 Although, in hind sight I wish I would have had a few more tools and maybe one more table set up so that my guest could make more at once.
 But it seemed to work out well.
 We had a few people at the table throughout the 2-3 hour shower.